cguintob/BTL_humidity_code/README.md

 Arduino IDE.
 Since we're not changing `aht0.ino` enough for this to occur, I am not worrying too hard about it.

+NOTE: As of 7/15/2025, to switch between different boards, you must execute both the "compile" and "upload" commands.
+The single command does not seem to work when using multiple Arduino boards.

 ## USING `sensorData.py`
 `sensorData.py` is used with the following command: